KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-GPIO-Notifications by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-GPIO-Notifications)

+1. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-1. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+2. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: Replace eslintrc by new flat config.
+4. Recommendation: Replace eslintrc by new flat config.

 ### [MMM-gpsd by brentpabst](https://github.com/brentpabst/MMM-gpsd)